vanyamanko/ToDoList/README.md

 8. Use the filter buttons at the top to show all tasks, only completed tasks, or only active tasks.
 9. To save the tasks to a file, go to "File" > "Save".
 10. To load tasks from a file, go to "File" > "Open" and select the file.

-## Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.